Three Pacific typhoons

 Many were killed in the cities of Wenzhou and Lishui in Zhejiang Province, where the typhoon made landfall and more than 29,000 houses collapsed as a result of torrential rains and strong winds.
 Some died in buildings that collapsed after they sought shelter in them.
 Wenzhou suffered $560 million in damage.
 In one area, 43 bodies, including eight children, were found in the debris of collapsed houses.
 A landslide in Lishui left six people dead.
 Many of the places that were hit were still recovering from Tropical Storm Billis.

-Most if the 241 dead in Fujian were fishermen whose boats were sunk by waves and wind.
+Most of the 241 dead in Fujian were fishermen whose boats were sunk by waves and wind.
 More than 1,000 boats were sunk.
 Bodies of sailors washed up on the shores.
 Most were killed when the moorings broke on ships that had sought refuge in the harbor.
 The government didn’t issue adequate warnings and many fishermen were caught by surprise.

-Typhoons in China in the 2007
+Typhoons in China in the Late 2000s

 In August 2007, at least 14 people were killed and 900,000 were forced to relocate when Typhoon Sepat struck southern and eastern China.
 Many of the deaths were attributed to a tornado that ripped through an area near Wenzhou City in Zhejiang Province.
 Most of those relocated were in Fujian Province.
 Winds reached 119kph, rippingoff roofs and knocking down trees.
 Heavy rains dropped up to 300 millimeters of rain in 24 hour period caused extensive flooding.

 In September 2007, powerful typhoon Wipha struck southeastern China.
 The storm killed nine people, including five that were killed in a landside and two who were electrocuted.
 Flooded streets and rail lines caused widespread transportation disruptions.
 Authorities in Shanghai, Zhejiang and Fujian Provinces ordered the evacuation of two million people.
 In Shanghai schools, ferries and other transport links were closed.
 The storm caused an estimated $880 million in damage.